getlago/lago-docs/docs/guide/02_self-hosting/docker.md

 docker-compose up
 ```

 You can now open your browser and go to [http://localhost](http://localhost) to connect to the application.
-Lago's API is exposed at [http://localhost:3000](http://localhost:3000).
+Just after [signing up](./docker#signing-up), Lago's API is exposed at [http://localhost:3000](http://localhost:3000).

+## Signing up
+It's mandatory to create your organization by signing up to Lago.
+This organization is the core object of your biller as it's used to invoice your customers.
+1. Write down your `organization name`;
+2. Use the main billing `email` of your company; and
+3. Define the admin `password` for this email.

+You will be able to **invite other email addresses within the application**.
+If you already have an account, you can also log in.
+Once you are able to access the app, you can retrieve your API key.

 ## Find your API Key
 Your API Key can be found directly in the UI: